joeyipara02/Azure-AD-Project/README.md

 * Step 4: Connect to Virtual Machine Using Remote Desktop
 * Step 5: Create a Windows server VM (Windows Server 2019)
 * Step 6: Establish a connection between the Domain Controller and Windows 11 VM
 * Step 7: Install Active Directory and promote to Domain Controller.
+* Step 8: Join Windows 11 VM to the Domain.

 ## Step 1: Create an Azure account